oceanprotocol/docs/user-guides/data-farming/how-to-challengedf.md

 description: Make extra dosh with building prediction models
 ---

-# Harvest More Yield in Challenge DF
+# How to ChallengeDF

 <figure><img src="../../.gitbook/assets/rewards/gif/challenge-df.gif" alt=""></figure>

-## Get More Rewards from Challenge DF
+## Get More Rewards from ChallengeDF

 The core focus of the Data Farming dApp lies in incentivizing OCEAN rewards for the curation and publication of valuable assets within the Ocean ecosystem.

-If you're eager to begin extracting value from data but aren't sure how to get started, then Challenge DF is here to help!
+If you're eager to begin extracting value from data but aren't sure how to get started, then ChallengeDF is here to help!

 By participating in the weekly data challenges of predicting the price of Ethereum, you will become familiar with the Ocean Protocol stack and with building predictions that can be sold for money.